-A page covering mostly my Discogs purchases
+A page covering my 2nd hand purchases (Part 1)

 Legend: purchase month/year: artist - title (label cat no. - year) - price (condition)